abinit/abinit/doc/mkdocs-user-guide/abinit.md

 Except in the case of 'Angstr', the abbreviation must be used (i.e. 'Rydberg' will not be recognized presently).
 Other character chains, like "au" (for atomic units) or "Hartree", or "Bohr" are not recognized, but make the parser choose (by default) atomic units, which is the correct behaviour.
-Example :
+Example:

         acell 8 8 8 angstrom
         ecut 8 Ry